LuisFilipePedroso/template-iniciando-com-react/README.md

 ## Welcome 😎

-This repository is a template to the series that we're creating on Youtube.
+This repository is a template to the video where I explain how to start to code in ReactJS.